THE ART OF HIGH-TECH GLASS

 His pursuits have led to the design of the first blown art glass kaleidoscopes.
-Recently, in design collaboration with his wife Margaret, Bob has adapted the process of applying his own uniquely patterned high-tech optical filter coatings, 'DICHROICS' onto the surfaces and interiors of three dimensional blown, carved and laminated glass sculptures.
-The optical coatings used produce dramatic kinetic color shifts which actively involve the viewer with the work.
+In design collaboration with his wife Margaret, Bob has adapted the process of applying his own uniquely patterned high-tech optical filter coatings, 'DICHROICS' onto the surfaces and interiors of three dimensional blown, carved and laminated glass sculptures.
+The high-tech optical coatings used produce dramatic kinetic color shifts which actively involve the viewer with the work.

 (ok, probably more than you want to know)

 Any artist/business operating in the political and economic climate of the day has a duty nearly as broad as its freedom.
 If it is to be viewed as something more than the plaything of its owner, it must stand for and abide to certain principles.
 These are mine:

 In the 20th century some fashionable philosophers took a turn toward incoherence — contending that objective truth and reality, if they even exist, are always relative and ultimately unknowable (or ultimately different for different people).
 We reject this.
 Facts are stubborn things, rebuking the elaborate wordplay of sophists with their palpable solidity.
 No one who ever swung a hammer thought it a mere logical construct at the moment he smashed his thumb.

 Reason is a razor — cleaving truth from falsehood and fact from fiction.
 Reason has given to mankind the blessings of science and medicine, engineering, technology and the arts.
 It is the foundation upon which civilization is built.